Affiliate links on Android Authority may earn us a commission. Learn more.

 - Hold For Me: Using this tool, you can set the phone to sit on hold for you leaving you free to focus on something else while waiting to speak with someone.
 Google says the tool is smart enough to tell the difference between a recorded voice message (for example, “Your call is important to us, please continue to wait”) and a real operator or company representative.
-I tried it a couple of times with mixed success.
-These features aren’t perfect, but they can be genuinely helpful and reduce the pain points of calling some businesses.
+Months post-launch and this feature continues to be hit or miss.
+Sometimes it works like a charm and other times it simply doesn’t.

 - Live Translate: Live Translate got a huge number of upgrades to improve the experience of speaking with someone in a different language.
 It works best in messages and media apps, or when using the camera and interpreter mode.
 In Android Messages (and a host of third-party messaging apps), you can receive messages in another language and have them translated automatically upon receipt.
 In media apps it lets you translate songs that are sung in another language.
 With the camera, you can more easily and consistently see a real-time translation of text that’s captured in the viewfinder, such as food menus or street signs.
-The interpreter mode is pretty advanced, allowing you to have a full-0n, real-time conversation with someone in another language.
-Most of these features require some degree of making adjustments to the settings menu, downloading various languages ahead of time, and similar.
-They do work if you put in a little bit of effort.
+This feature worked really well when tested in Spain.
+The interpreter mode is pretty advanced, allowing you to have a full-on, real-time conversation with someone in another language.
+In real-world testing, it worked about 75% of the time.
+It was most helpful in taxis when traveling abroad.

 - Recorder: Google’s Recorder app, which is amazing at transcribing phone calls or meetings, now works in German and Japanese.
 That’s good news, but Google has a long way to go on language adoption for other regions.

 Last, we have to talk about the update situation.
 Google says the Pixel 6 Pro will receive three years of OS-level updates and a minimum of five years of security updates.
-This feels a bit like Google is underselling buyers on operating system upgrades considering it its move to custom hardware and the fact it literally owns Android.
-That said, it at least matches the very best you can get on any Android phone, while the promise of five years of security patches is the best you can get.
+This feels a bit like Google is underselling buyers on operating system upgrades considering its move to custom hardware and the fact it literally owns Android.

 Google Pixel 6 Pro specs